levibe/sublime/README.md

 # Sublime settings and snippets

 Boxy Ocean theme with customized preferences.
-[See Setup](#setup) to get started.

-# Snippets

-Javascript style is no semicolons and tab indenting.
+See [Setup](#setup) for info on how to set up your Sublime Text for these snippets.

 * [CSS](#css)
 * [HTML](#html)